djtaylor8/fantasy-bball-star-tracker-cli-project/README.md

 ### Installing

-run 'bundle' to install all necessary gems for the app. then, enter 'bin/run' to start the application.
+run 'bundle install' to grab all necessary gems for the app. then, enter 'bin/run' to start the application.

 ## Contributing